 With a limited partnership, there is one person—the “general partner”—who has unlimited liability.
 The other partners have limits on their liability, but that often means that they have limited say-so in how the business is run.
 Specifics of how this works should be carefully described in the partnership agreement.
 When this type of business makes a profit, each partner needs to account for his or her share on personal tax forms, with the general partner also needing to pay self-employment taxes.

 As long as each partner is satisfied with his or her role that’s described in the partnership agreement, this business entity can work out well.
 If, however, the general partner finds that he or she has too much responsibility and/or liability, as one example—or the limited partners feel constrained—then there can be challenges that should be discussed for the successful growth of the company.

 There is also the limited liability company (LLC) that combines the benefits of a partnership with those of a corporation.
 In most cases, for example, an LLC protects your personal assets if the company is sued or needs to file bankruptcy.

-LLC partners are considered to be self-employed and need to pay taxes in the way.
+LLC partners are considered to be self-employed and need to pay taxes in that way.
 Profit and loss must be appropriately addressed in the partners’ personal income tax filings but no corporate taxes need to be paid.
 If a partner leaves your company, then you may need to dissolve the LLC partnership and craft a new one if the partnership agreement doesn’t effectively address that situation.

 The quality of any partnership depends upon the skills and dedication of each partner, and how well they ultimately work together to achieve their goals.